 The Romanticism movement was bigger than literature, apparently, and looks as if it changed human sensibilities towards hill country.
 If you were to read Thomas Pennant's accounts of his Scottish tours, you'd see a more utilitarian approach to the countryside in sway and there once was a superstitious fear of hilltops too.
 All of that seems to have been replaced by an aesthetic appreciation of places like the Lake District and what their quieter spots have to offer the human spirit.

 The fact that the Wordsworths' cottage near Rydal Water still draws visitors brings us to a more domesticated view of the Lake District.
-Steamers still cross the bigger lakes and it was on one of these that I crossed Windermere on my very first visit there more than ten years ago, of a Saturday in September as it happened.
-You will find other such operators plying the waters of Coniston, Derwentwater and Ullswater so this is an option for exploring those too.
+Steamers still cross the bigger lakes, and it was on one of these that I crossed Windermere on my very first visit there more than ten years ago, on a Saturday in September as it happened.
+You will find other such operators plying the waters of Coniston, Derwentwater and Ullswater, so this is an option for exploring those too.

-While natural beauty does draw people to this part of Cumbria, it seems that many of them spent their time savour the human footprint that has been left on the area.
+While natural beauty does draw people to this part of Cumbria, it appears that many of them spend their time savouring the human footprint that has been left on the area.
 Its literary associations are as major an attraction for many, for instance.
-Hordes seem to hang around the local towns and villages too rather than fanning out into the countryside.
+Hordes seem to hang around the local towns and villages, too, rather than fanning out into the countryside.

 Speaking of that countryside, the fact that so many choose to remain nearer human activity means that quieter corners abound for those of us seeking them.
-All it needs is a spot of height gain and the masses are left after you.
-For me, it is the natural ruggedness that draws me and not so much of the domestication that mankind has brought to lower reaches.
+All it needs is a spot of height gain, and the masses are left after you.
+For me, it is the natural ruggedness that draws me, and not so much of the domestication that mankind has brought to those lower reaches.

-Keeping a precious and special place like the Lake District in good order takes effort for there are lots of tensions.
-Some like the current controversy surrounding a planned zip wire near Thirlmere are caused by economic activities and the need to earn a living.
+Keeping a precious and special place like the Lake District in good order takes effort, for there are many tensions.
+Some, like the controversy surrounding a planned zip wire near Thirlmere are caused by economic activities and the need to earn a living.
 Others are caused by differing visitor aspirations.
 Some seek peace and quiet while others are thrill-seekers, a juxtaposition that does not make it easy for both to co-exist.
 Current restrictions on public spending are little help either, not only does this affect local councils but also the National Park Authority too.

 We already are forewarned about how busy things can get.
-It often happens during the English summer school holidays when, in spite of all efforts to promote the use of public transport, we have tailbacks on major routes leading through the National Park.
+It often happens during the English summer school holidays when, despite all efforts to promote the use of public transport, we have tailbacks on major routes leading through the National Park.
 Maybe, if we got the railway line between Windermere and Keswick that was successfully opposed by Wordsworth, Ruskin and others, the use of public transport would be better.
-Also, we lost the Whitehaven-Keswick-Penrith line and that leaves me wondering how it might be taming the A66 if it escaped the attentions of Beeching's axe.
-There are good bus links but these aren't cheap and there is a modal change that can seem off-putting to some.
+Also, we lost the Whitehaven-Keswick-Penrith line, and that leaves me wondering how it might be taming the A66 if it escaped the attentions of Beeching's axe.
+There are good bus links, but these aren't cheap and there is a modal change that can seem off-putting to some.

 Three Peaks challenges are adding to this load and there is the Three Peaks Partnership that is looking into this.
-After all, the good folk of Wasdale and Borrowdale have to contend with night-time incursions from folk undertaking ascents of the three national tops on the island of Great Britain.
-Then, there's the overhead that any mishaps place on voluntary mountain rescue teams (most are like this with the exception of those formed by the armed services).
+After all, the good folk of Wasdale and Borrowdale have to contend with nighttime incursions from folk undertaking ascents of the three national tops on the island of Great Britain.
+Then, there's the overhead that any mishaps place on voluntary mountain rescue teams (most are like this, except for those formed by the armed services).
 Isn't it ironic that when stewardship really is needed that the stewards get underfunded?
-Luckily, there are other Lake District Challenges you can do so it is not as if there is no choice of such things.
+Luckily, there are other Lake District Challenges you can do, so it is not as if there is no choice of such things.

 It all adds up to a complex picture and a transition from a landscape exclusively supporting working lives to one where leisure time is spent.
 The pressures on a special lake-studded piece of hill country are ever-changing.
 Even with attracting those who enjoy the fruits of conservation, there remains work to do to avoid such attention causing ruination all of themselves.

-Going east helps too for I have had delightful uninterrupted strolls in the vicinity of Kentmere and Longsleddale.
-If you really seek solitude, dales and fells to the east of Ullswater will work well too as will the latest extension to the National Park boundaries.
-In summary, there will remain quieter spots to relish if you take the time to get the know the area well enough to find them.
-Most arrive with a lot of exploration done for them in a guidebook but doing it for yourself brings real rewards.
+Going east helps too, for I have had delightful uninterrupted strolls near Kentmere and Longsleddale.
+If you really seek solitude, the dales and fells to the east of Ullswater will work well too, as will the latest extension to the National Park boundaries.
+In summary, there will remain quieter spots to relish if you take the time to get to know the area well enough to find them.
+Most arrive with a lot of exploration done for them in a guidebook, but doing it for yourself brings real rewards.

-There is more to Cumbria than the Lake District in spite of there being websites like Lakes Online and Golakes.
-The latter also is known as Cumbria Tourism and there is Visit Cumbria too so the county's name is part of the scheme of things anyway.
+There is more to Cumbria than the Lake District, despite there being websites like Lakes Online and Golakes.
+The latter also is known as Cumbria Tourism and there is Visit Cumbria too, so the county's name is part of the scheme of things anyway.
 This is a part of England whose charms are not limited to its best known patch of its hill country.
 They go beyond places on the latter's doorstep like Levens Hall, an Elizabethan mansion near Kendal with a topiary in its garden dating back hundreds of years, either.
 In summary, there are numerous places in the north, east, south and west of the county that have plenty to offer a visitor.

 This includes part of the North Pennines to the east, an area with a very different character to the Lake District.
-Such hills make up the eastern side of the Eden Valley, part of an area extending west as far as Ullswater.
-The Pennine Way long distance trail passes through such places as Dufton, Alston and Nenthead on its way between Derbyshire and the Scottish Borders.
-It too has its memorable highlights with High Cup Nick being particularly famed.
+Such hills comprise the eastern side of the Eden Valley, part of an area extending west as far as Ullswater.
+The Pennine Way long-distance trail passes through such places as Dufton, Alston and Nenthead on its way between Derbyshire and the Scottish Borders.
+It, too, has its memorable highlights, with High Cup Nick being particularly famed.

 Cumbria has its share of coastline too with Barrow-in-Furness and Ulverston along the shores of Morecambe Bay in the south and the Solway Coast Area of Outstanding Natural Beauty in the north.
 The latter is where you will find Hadrian's Wall meeting the Irish Sea.
 These days, there is no need for such defensive structures so it is the coastal views together with an abundance of wildfowl that will many visitors and that is no bad thing.